Computed Radiography (CR)

 CR is an indirect image capture method that uses Storage Phosphor Imaging Plates (IP) instead of conventional film.
 After image capture the reusable IP is processed through a scanner which reads and digitizes the analog X-Ray signal for interpretation in the viewing software.
 All materials that could be inspected using standard film based radiographic techniques can be inspected using CR.

 JF NDT has experience working with a wide range of industries, such as the aerospace and automotive industries.
-All JF NDT digital radiography staff are third party trained and approved in accordance with NAS 410 and EN4179 standard and JF NDT is accredited to ISO/IEC 17025:2005 and approved by Nadcap and Rolls Royce PLC and was the first test facility in the world to be issued with NADCAP accreditation for computed radiography.
+All JF NDT digital radiography staff are third party trained and approved in accordance with NAS 410 and EN4179 standard.
+JF NDT is accredited to ISO/IEC 17025:2017 and approved by Nadcap, Boeing and Rolls Royce PLC and was the first test facility in the world to be issued with NADCAP accreditation for computed radiography.

 Some of the advantages of using computed radiography (CR) include: